vdhamer/Git-Crypt-Demo/README.md

 ## Using `git-crypt` to encrypt files in a public Git repo

 This is an example of integrating [`crypt-demo`](https://github.com/AGWA/git-crypt) into an almost empty, but working, Swift/SwiftUI app under Xcode.
 The aim is to have a Git software repository that contains a file or two that needs encrypting.
 But the project should be immediately buildable/runnable — regardless of whether you have access to the encryption key.
 This graceful degradation is a feature of `git-crypt`.
 But the graceful degradation also requires the app itself to adapt if the key is not available: if you don't have access to the key, some of the app's functionality is automatically disabled or otherwise degraded.

 ### Requirements and assumptions

 The target requirements we are aiming for are listed here.
 We will come back to how they are achieved in a moment.
 The requirements/assumptions:
 1. The app needs to contain a **`Secret`** (e.g., an API key) that should stay secret.
    Anyone with the source code can create and insert their own `Secret`, but they cannot access the `Secret` of the original contributor.
 2. The app's code is archived in a repository that includes an *encrypted* copy of this `Secret`.
 3. This implies that there is another secret needed to enable decryption.
    To avoid confusion, we will call that second secret the **`Key`**.
 4. The `Key` is *not* shared in the repository (otherwise we would be heading for an endless loop).
    This `Key` might be reused across a few other projects, or might be shared via a private communication with collaborators on the app project.
 5. For anyone with access to the `Key`, the app builds and runs as-is, with **full functionality**.
 6. For anyone without access to the `Key`, the app builds and runs as-is, but with **reduced functionality**.
-What "reduced" looks like will vary per app.
+   What "reduced functionality" actually looks like is up to the app.

 ### Possible uses

 - A server's API provides sample weather information.
   But some kind of registration key gives you better information or more up to date information.
 - A server's free API provides map data, but at a limited number of requests/day.
   Higher request frequencies requires a license of some sort.
 - A server hosts certain documents that are only accessible if you have some secret code.
 - A WordPress website hosts a few password-protected pages.
   The password protection can be fetched without user help by passing a private code as a parameter in the URL.

 ### Notes